tiandiao123/deep_learning/zillow_price_project/readme.md

 # Machine Learning Engineer Nanodegree
 ## Capstone Project
-Joe Udacity
-December 31st, 2050
+Jinchuan Wei
+Janunary 1st, 2019

 ### Project Overview
 In this project, we are going to predict logerror of zillow price which is defined as the following:
 ![logerror](logerror.png)

 We have data set which has >= 50 columns of features and >= 90000 data samples, so we need to divide this data set into training data set and test data set so that we can train and test out model

 ### Problem Statement
-In order to solve the problem above, we need to try several models and choose the best model to set our final solution.
+In order to solve the problem above, we need to try several models, and choose the best model to set it as our final solution.
 Before working on testing our model, clearing data is also important in this case, since we have much noise in our data set including missing data and some miss-calculated data.
 Then, firstly, we can try some simple regression models such as linear regression and polynomial regression, and use mean square error to see whether it has reasonable performance.
 After that, we can improve our model by using some more complex models such as decision/random regression tree algorithms.
 After that, adding normalization to avoid over-fitting is also important in this case.
 In order to avoid over-fiting, in addition to use some normal methods such as L1/L2 norms, we can try ensemble methods such as bagging, cross-validation method, adaboost and gradient-boosting algorithms to try!
 Finally, we find both of adabooting decision regression and gradient boosting tree regression algorithms can have good perforamance compared to pure regression algorithms such as decision regression algorithm.

 ### Metrics
-In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
-These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
-Questions to ask yourself when writing this section:
-- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
-- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_
+In this project, we need to use mean square error to our metrics.
+If mean square error is smaller than or equal to 0.02, it should be a good model, otherwise we need to improve it!

 ## II.
 Analysis